The New Park

 The area south of Englefield House at the time of Ballard's survey was still farmed, other than a broad grass ride stretching down from the front of Englefield House, and Cranemoor House, probably the old manor house of the Englefields, still stood there.
 Despite the impression created by the picture of Paulet Wrighte and his newly remodelled house, believed painted by Nathaniel Dance shortly afterwards in about 1775, the entire middle ground is a product of the artist’s (or Paulet’s) fancy.
 It is ironic, then, that when, in 1833, Richard Benyon returned Constable’s painting to have the cows in the foreground painted out, saying it made it look as though he had a farmyard before his drawing room windows, Constable was probably depicting more of the reality than Dance did sixty years earlier.

 In 1825 Benyon built a new road to Tidmarsh (the modern A340 running north-south at the right-hand edge of the image), replacing Powlett’s turnpike and by-passing the village completely.
 Finally the road beyond the chalkpit was extended on to Bradfield and only then could the old road to Bradfield running behind Englefield House be closed - in 1855, the year after Benyon de Beauvoir died.
 When his successor closed the road to the public he diverted it onto its present course, reverting to the line of the old public road at Appleton's Corner from where it continued past the church and into the new courtyard at the east front of Englefield House where the entrance now is.
 This road then became the private drive to Englefield House, although a public right or way was retained between Appleton's Corner and the church.
 In 1862 Richard Fellowes Benyon erected new lodges and wrought iron gates where his drive met the Pangbourne Road to commemorate his marriage to Elizabeth Clutterbuck.
+Miss Wincomb was born in one of these lodges in 1893.
 A second coach road was also made across the Old Deer Park behind Englefield House down to the Bradfield Road at the Bourne bridge with another lodge and a gate.